-- (f) the maturity of the business; - (g) the results of the analysis of experience; - (h) the Entity's environment; - (i) relevant industry practice; - (j) the particular circumstances of the Entity; and - (k) any other matters identified by the Member as being relevant. - 9.1.3 When selecting valuation methods, the Member must consider whether to analyse the following aspects of claim experience (by Class of Business): - (a) claim frequency; - (b) average claim size; - (c) pattern of claim occurrence (or seasonality); - (d) development of reporting of claims; - (e) development of claim settlement or finalisation; - (f) development of Claim Payments; - (g) development of Case Estimates; - (h) incidence and development of large claims; - (i) potential impact of catastrophes; and - (j) any other aspect of claim experience that may be relevant to the valuation. - 9.1.4 The Member must document the reasons for the chosen valuation approach.
-If the data or other factors limit the Member's choice of valuation methods, then the Member must document this limitation together with any consequent limitations of the Report.
+- (g) development of Case Estimates; - (h) incidence and development of large claims; - (i) potential impact of catastrophes; and - (j) any other aspect of claim experience that may be relevant to the valuation. - 9.1.4.
+The Member must disclose a summary of and record the reasons for the chosen valuation approach, including the key risks or limitations of the methodologies and assumptions used.
+If the data or other factors limit the Member's choice of valuation methods, then the Member must disclose this limitation together with any consequent limitations of the Report.

-9.2 Employment of valuation methods
+9.2.
+Employment of valuation methods

-The Member must document a description of the valuation methods used, including:
+The Member must disclose a summary of and record a description of the valuation methods used, including: